yinanhe/action-recognition/README.md

 # Action Recognition

 The network are based on CNNs and LSTMs.
+A little change.

 [简体中文](docs/README-zh.md)